zananskij/simple-ecommerce/README.md

 ## Overview

-This repository contains the frontend code for my Simple Ecommerce project.
-The frontend is built using React build a dynamic user interface.
-Using react's component-based architecture to create reusable UI components and manage application state effectively.
-Axios is used for making API requests to the backend server, enabling seamless communication between the frontend and backend.
-The Stripe API integration allows for secure payment processing and handling.
+This repository contains the frontend code for my Simple Ecommerce project, offering a seamless online shopping experience.
+The app provides a range of features designed to enhance usability and facilitate secure transactions.
+Users can explore a dynamic user interface built with React, leveraging its component-based architecture for reusable UI components and efficient state management.
+The frontend communicates with the backend server using Axios, ensuring seamless data transfer and real-time updates.
+The integration of the Stripe API allows for secure payment processing and handling at checkout!

 ## Deployed Link